nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list patients.
-2. Medimate shows a list of patients.
+2. MediMate shows a list of patients.
 3. User requests to delete a specific patient in the list.
-4. Medimate deletes the patient.
+4. MediMate deletes the patient.

     Use case ends.